MichelML/jlog/README.md

 jlog -o
 ```

-You can also just print your saved information in your terminal with the following command.
+You can also print saved information in your terminal with the following command.

 ```bash
 # Prints your jlog.txt content to the terminal